 Every customer is different.
 They’re opening emails on different devices, at different times of the day, and with different intentions.
 Email providers for desktop and mobile have different hoops and hurdles you have to overcome to successfully get your message across.
 The more simplistic your style, content, and layout, the easier it’ll be for your email to display correctly.

 Achieving simplicity isn’t just about being minimal with your creative.
-It helps if your branding is simple, clean, and clutter free, but don’t force your brand into a style that feels disjointed.
+It helps if your branding is simple, clean, and clutter free, but don’t force your brand into a style that feels disjointed, and make sure you create a design checklist.

 Think window display, not the shop itself.
 Reduce the clutter; strip back and streamline your content.